 - Cloud Migration Case Studies: Moving to the Cloud with NetApp

 - Key Considerations for a Cloud Transition Planning

 According to a Gartner survey, 81% of public cloud users leverage more than one cloud provider.
-With the explosion of multi-cloud, hybrid cloud and cloud migration strategies, there is a growing need to integrate disparate cloud systems.
+With the explosion of multicloud and hybrid cloud deployment as the primary type of cloud migration strategy, there is a growing need to integrate disparate cloud systems.
 Cloud data integration can help multiple applications—in the public cloud, private cloud, and on-premises—consistently synchronize and share data.